stankovski/wp-prayer-times/wp-content/plugins/muslim-prayer-times/readme.txt

 == Description ==

-Prayer Times is a powerful plugin that allows you to display daily and monthly prayer times on your WordPress website.
+Muslim Prayer Times is a powerful plugin that allows you to display daily and monthly prayer times on your WordPress website.
 Perfect for mosques, Islamic centers, or any Muslim website.

 = Features =
 * Daily prayer times display with both Athan and Iqama times